-My review of James Secord’s Visions of Science appeared in the Wall Street Journal on April 11th.
-Science Books That Made Modernity By LAURA J. SNYDER Thomas De Quincey claimed that certain books existed only to teach their readers, while others changed the world by transforming and motivating them.
-The first he called a “literature of knowledge,” the […]
+Published in the Wall Street Journal, Apr.
+10, 2015 Science Books That Made Modernity Darwin’s radical ideas were accepted surprisingly quickly by an English public already steeped in science.
+Thomas De Quincey claimed that certain books existed only to teach their readers, while others changed the world by transforming and motivating them.
+The first he […]

 About Laura J. Snyder

 This author has not written his bio yet.

 But we are proud to say that Laura J. Snyder contributed 161 entries already.

 Entries by Laura J. Snyder